hookdeck/chargebee-demo/README.md

 1. **Set up production environment variables** - Copy `.env.example` to `.env` and configure with production values
 2. **Set `PROD_DESTINATION_URL`** - Your production server's base URL (e.g., `https://your-app.com`)
-3. **Run production setup** - Execute `npm run connections:upsert:prod` to create HTTP-based Hookdeck Connections
+3. **Run production setup** - Execute `npm run connections:upsert:prod` to create HTTP-based Event Gateway Connections
 4. **Build the application** - Run `npm run build` to compile TypeScript
 5. **Deploy** - Deploy the `dist/` directory and `.env` file to your hosting platform
 6. **Start the server** - Run `npm start` on your production server

-Hookdeck will forward webhook events from Chargebee to your production endpoints at the configured `PROD_DESTINATION_URL`.
+The Event Gateway will forward webhook events from Chargebee to your production endpoints at the configured `PROD_DESTINATION_URL`.

 ## Idempotency